DEWETRON/OXYGEN-SDK/examples/empty_software_channel/README.rst

 This replacement is necessary in both - the cmake file, and in the \*.cpp file.

 -----------------------------------------
-Descriptive Legend of Elements to fill in
+Descriptive Legend of Elements to Fill In
 -----------------------------------------

 ---------------------------
-Elements in the \*.cpp file
+Elements in the \*.cpp File
 ---------------------------

 Plugin_Manifest